Window manager: History

 In 1973, the Xerox Alto became the first computer shipped with a working WIMP GUI.
 It used a stacking window manager that allowed overlapping windows.
 However, this was so far ahead of its time that its design paradigm would not become widely adopted until more than a decade later.
 While it is unclear if Microsoft Windows contains designs copied from Apple's classic Mac OS, it is clear that neither was the first to produce a GUI using stacking windows.
 In the early 1980s, the Xerox Star, successor to the Alto, used tiling for most main application windows, and used overlapping only for dialogue boxes, removing most of the need for stacking.

-Mac OS was one of the earliest commercially successful examples of a GUI that used a sort of stacking window management via QuickDraw.
-Currently macOS uses a somewhat more advanced window manager that has supported compositing since Mac OS X 10.0, and was updated in Mac OS X 10.2 to support hardware accelerated compositing via the Quartz Compositor.
+The classic Mac OS was one of the earliest commercially successful examples of a GUI that used a sort of stacking window management via QuickDraw.
+Its successor, macOS, uses a somewhat more advanced window manager that has supported compositing since Mac OS X 10.0, and was updated in Mac OS X 10.2 to support hardware accelerated compositing via the Quartz Compositor.

-GEM 1.1 was a window manager that supported the desktop metaphor, and used stacking, allowing all windows to overlap.
+GEM 1.1, from Digital Research, was a operating environment that included a stacking window manager, allowing all windows to overlap.
 It was released in the early 1980s.
 GEM is famous for having been included as the main GUI used on the Atari ST, which ran Atari TOS, and was also a popular GUI for MS-DOS prior to the widespread use of Microsoft Windows.
-As a result of a lawsuit by Apple, GEM was forced to remove the stacking capabilities, making it a tiling window manager.
+As a result of a lawsuit by Apple, Digital Research was forced to remove the stacking capabilities in GEM 2.0, making its window manager a tiling window manager.